 A car collision with an animal is costly and may even be fatal.
-It is not thought about often but even in today’s age, drivers may also collide into a cow or other person’s livestock.
+It is not thought about often, but drivers may also collide into a cow or other person’s livestock.
 Louisiana law provides presumptions of who may be at fault when such a collision may occur.
-Where a cow causes damage in a collision with an automobile, Louisiana courts will presume negligence of the owner of the livestock, and to escape liability, the owner must rebut that presumption by proving that he has taken every precaution expected of a reasonably prudent individual to prevent livestock from leaving their confines and roaming at large.
-The owner must not only show he has taken all reasonable precautions to enclose his livestock but also must explain the presence of the livestock on the highway by showing how the animal escaped if he is to overcome the presumption of negligence and to prove freedom from fault in the slightest degree.
+Where a cow causes damage in a collision with an automobile, Louisiana courts will presume negligence of the owner of the livestock.
+To escape liability, the owner must rebut that presumption by proving that he has taken every precaution expected of a reasonably prudent individual to prevent livestock from leaving their corral and roaming at large.
+The owner must not only show he has taken all reasonable precautions to enclose his livestock, but also must explain the presence of the livestock on the highway by showing how the animal escaped if he is to overcome the presumption of negligence and to prove freedom from fault in the slightest degree.
 General evidence as to reasonable precautions is not sufficient.

 Louisiana law presumes the owner of the livestock is at fault, and it is a pretty strong presumption to overcome.
 A collision between livestock and a vehicle on an interstate or open road can result in terrifying injuries and even fatalities.
 If a cow, horse, or other livestock gets loose and causes damage to the car, driver, or passenger it is important to hold the owner or anyone else who acted carelessly responsible.